 CP: We can debate issues without degrading each other’s character.

-SC: We can without hating each other.
+SC: can disagree without hating each other.

 SC: So let’s show the country that there’s a better way.

-CP: My name is Peterson.
+CP: My name is Chris Peterson.

-SC: And I’m Spencer Cox.
+SC: I’m Spencer Cox.

 (Together) And we approve this message.